AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/consent/iab/dataset.md

 ### Consent string properties {#consent-string}

-Both versions of the [!UICONTROL Privacy Details] mixin require at least one object that captures the necessary fields that describe the TCF consent string for the customer.
+Both versions of the [!UICONTROL Privacy Details] field group require at least one object that captures the necessary fields that describe the TCF consent string for the customer.
 These properties are explained below:

 | Property | Description |
 | --- | --- |